classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 5. In the steps form, things are self-explanatory.

     * **Step-1: Check server requirements** <br>
     It'll auto check the webserver requirements, and will point out if any PHP extension is missing.
-If in case of missing extensions, you need to your web server/hosting provider or install missing PHP extension yourself.
+If in case of missing extensions, you need your web server/hosting provider or install missing PHP extension yourself.
 After installing missing PHP extensions, return to the installer page and refresh.

     * **Step-2: Check Folder Permissions** <br>